seqan/flexbar/README.md

 ### Building from source

 Make sure that `cmake` is available, as well as development and runtime files of the TBB library 4.0 or later (Intel Threading Building Blocks).
 Using a package manager is a simple way to install them.
-Furthermore, the SeqAn library is required:
+Furthermore, the SeqAn library and a compiler that supports C++14 is required:

-* Get SeqAn library version 2.1.1 [here](https://github.com/seqan/seqan/releases)
+* Get SeqAn library version 2.2.0 [here](https://github.com/seqan/seqan/releases/download/seqan-v2.2.0/seqan-library-2.2.0.tar.xz)
-* Download Flexbar 2.7 source code [release](https://github.com/seqan/flexbar/releases)
+* Download Flexbar 3.0 source code [release](https://github.com/seqan/flexbar/releases)

+Decompress both files:

+		tar xzf flexbar-3.0.0.tar.gz
+		tar xJf seqan-library-2.2.0.tar.xz

-Decompress both and move SeqAn include folder to Flexbar:
+Move SeqAn include folder to Flexbar:

-        mv seqan-library/include flexbar
+        mv seqan-library-2.2.0/include flexbar-3.0.0

 Use these commands for building:

-        cd flexbar
+        cd flexbar-3.0.0
         cmake .
         make

-The latest sources require SeqAn 2.2.0 instead.
+Flexbar version 2.7 requires SeqAn 2.1.1 instead.
 Releases prior to 2.7 use the SeqAn 1.4.2 library.

 ### Binaries